spryker/spryker-shop-core/Bundles/CartPage/src/SprykerShop/Yves/CartPage/Theme/default/components/molecules/cart-summary/README.md

 # cart-summary (molecule)

-Displays information about quantity of products in the shopping cart, cart subtotal, total, and grand total, as well as information about discounts and link to the checkout.
+Displays the product quantity in shopping cart, cart subtotal, total, and grand total, as well as information about discounts and a link to checkout.

 ## Code sample